 Redguard is one of the lesser-known of the Elder Scrolls game, but it was the game that laid the groundwork for the expansion of the rich background lore that forms the basis of later games such as Morrowind and Oblivion.

-The gameplay in Redguard is a mix of combat and puzzle solving.
-Though the island of Stros M'Kai is much smaller than the settings of other Elder Scrolls games, it is still open to exploration .
-The player can talk to NPCs, take on some sidequests, and solve puzzles as he or she progresses further into the storyline.
-Combat is action oriented and in real time, and consists of sword fighting against one or several opponents.
+The gameplay in Redguard is a mix of combat, exploration and puzzle-solving.
+Though the island of Stros M'Kai is much smaller than the settings of other Elder Scrolls games, it is still open to exploration.
+The player can talk to NPCs, take on some side quests, and solve puzzles as he or she progresses further into the storyline.
+Combat is action-oriented and in real-time, and consists of sword fighting against one or several opponents.
 Unlike other Elder Scrolls games, the game is heavily focused on a largely linear and character-based story, despite having room for some light exploration.

-The game was generally praised for its story and adventure elements, though it was criticized by many for its controls and technical limitations, as well as being one of the few games that was developed exclusively for the now defunct 3DFX brand of video card.
+The game was generally praised for its story and adventure elements, though it was criticized by many for its controls and technical limitations, as well as being one of the few games that were developed exclusively for the now-defunct 3DFX brand of the video card.

 - Windows 95